mamoon100/data-structures-and-algorithms/java/hashTabels/README.md

   time complexity where N is the length of the key and O(1) space complexity.
 - **repeatedWord** Method that will return the most repeated word in the text.
 This method use O(N) time complexity where N is the length of the text and O(N) space complexity.
 - **treeIntersection** Method that will return the intersection of two trees.
 This method use O(N) time complexity where N is the size of the tree and O(N) space complexity.
+- **join** Method that will return an array of array containing two hashtable has joined together.
+This method use O(N) time complexity where N is the size of the hashtable and O(N) space complexity.

 ## API